as224/UFandPVinEMentalHealthApps/README.md

 ### Contents

-- **Data**: The CSV file "ImportantStudies.csv" contains the data used for analysis.
+- **Data**: The CSV file `ImportantStudies.csv` contains the data used for analysis.
-- **Scripts**: The R Markdown script "ImportantPlots.Rmd" generates the visualizations and analyses presented in the paper.
+- **Scripts**: The R Markdown script `ImportantPlots.Rmd` generates the visualizations and analyses presented in the paper.
-- **Figures**: The resulting plots can be found in the "figures" folder.
+- **Figures**: The resulting plots can be found in the `\figures` folder.

 ### Project Details

-This research was conducted as part of a university project, developed in response to a "Call for Papers" proposal.
+This research was conducted as part of a university project (from Universität Heidelberg and Hochschule Heilbronn), developed in response to a `240320_Call for papers-PBMI-SoSe24.pdf` proposal.

 ### How to Use

-1. **Data**: Review the data in "ImportantStudies.csv".
+1. **Data**: Review the data in `ImportantStudies.csv`.
-2. **Analysis**: Run the "ImportantPlots.Rmd" script to reproduce the analyses and generate the visualizations.
+2. **Analysis**: Run the `ImportantPlots.Rmd` script to reproduce the analyses and generate the visualizations.
-3. **Figures**: Access the generated plots in the "figures" folder.
+3. **Figures**: Access the generated plots in the `\figures` folder.

-For further information and detailed analysis, please refer to the full paper.
+For further information and detailed analysis, please refer to the full paper or contact us directly.